-Your employees can help you shield your organisation from cyber-attacks.
+Your employees can help you shield your organization from cyber-attacks.
 When you involve your employees in information security training, you provide them with up-to-date know-how on cyber threats.

 But, it’s not enough that they are aware of the risks.
 They need to be able to identify different attack types, but they also need to know how to act once they detect that something is off.

-To change or improve your employee’s behaviour, practice is the key.
+To change or improve your employee’s behavior, practice is the key.

 Information security technology vs. Human firewall

-You’d probably not think twice about investing in information security technology to protect your organisation.
+You’d probably not think twice about investing in information security technology to protect your organization.
 Gartner forecasted that in 2019, companies would spend 124 billion US dollars on defense technologies.

 Since most incidents start with human error, you should also spend money on employee training.
 Employee error puts your company at risk.
 You seriously need to consider improving your defenses.
 Without being able to recognize the threats, your employees are easy targets for hackers.